ngdthanh2000/sir-model-for-covid19/README.md

 # SIR Model For Forecasting COVID-19 Pandemic

-A project contains simple programs written in R language to implement SIR Model - an compartmental model for modeling infectious diseases mathematically.
+A project contains simple programs written in R language to implement SIR Model - a compartmental model for modeling infectious diseases mathematically.

 More detailed information about the SIR Model can be found in [here](https://www.maa.org/press/periodicals/loci/joma/the-sir-model-for-spread-of-disease-the-differential-equation-model).